aroradev1010/Api-Monitoring/README.md

 ## 🧩 Overview

-Modern applications depend on APIs for payments, authentication, data exchange, and third-party integrations.
+Modern applications depend heavily on APIs — for authentication, payments, and integrations.
-Downtime or latency in these APIs can cause major system disruptions.

-This project provides a **modular monitoring system** that automatically checks APIs, stores performance metrics, and triggers alerts when thresholds are violated — similar to tools like **Datadog** or **Pingdom**, but designed for educational and DevOps learning purposes.
+If these APIs slow down or fail, the entire system can suffer.

+This project provides a **complete monitoring platform** that:
+- Continuously probes APIs and measures their health,
+- Stores metrics in MongoDB,
+- Detects failures or slow responses,
+- Triggers alerts when performance degrades.

+Think of it as a simplified educational version of **Datadog**, **Pingdom**, or **New Relic**, built with Node.js, Docker, and CI/CD.

 ---

 ## ⚙️ Features

-- **API Registration:** Add and manage APIs to monitor.
+✅ **API Registration:** Add APIs to monitor and store configurations.
-- **Probe Agent:** Continuously tests APIs and reports metrics.
+✅ **Probe Agent:** Periodically tests APIs and reports latency and status codes.
-- **Metrics Service:** Collects, stores, and evaluates incoming data.
+✅ **Metrics Service:** Ingests and stores metrics efficiently.
-- **Rule Engine:** Detects performance anomalies.
+✅ **Rule Engine (WIP):** Detects anomalies and thresholds.
-- **Alert Manager:** Generates alerts when thresholds are breached.
+✅ **Alert Manager:** Emits alerts when APIs are down or too slow.
-- **Dashboard UI:** Visualizes APIs, latency graphs, and alert history.
-- **DevOps Ready:** Docker, CI/CD, and monitoring stack integration.
+✅ **Dashboard (Planned):** Visualize metrics and alerts via frontend.
+✅ **DevOps-Ready:** Docker + GitHub Actions for deployment and testing.

 ---